canarybuilds/zulip/templates/zerver/help/import-from-gitter.md

 # Import from Gitter (beta)

-Zulip supports importing data from Gitter, including users, channels, messages, attachments, and avatars.
+Feniks Chat supports importing data from Gitter, including users, channels, messages, attachments, and avatars.

-**Note:** You can only import a Gitter room as a new Zulip organization.
-In particular, this tool you cannot use this tool to import from Gitter into an existing Zulip organization.
+**Note:** You can only import a Gitter room as a new Feniks Chat organization.
+In particular, this tool you cannot use this tool to import from Gitter into an existing Feniks Chat organization.

 ## Import from Gitter